 If you’re a fellow foodie like we are, then you’ll love being a digital nomad in Antigua Guatemala.

-This city has so many diverse flavors to try — from gourmet French and Italian cuisine to authentic Japanese, Mayan, and more.
-I think we ate our way through nearly two dozen restaurants and cafes in one month and we didn’t make a dent!
+This city has so many diverse cuisines to try — from gourmet French and Italian to authentic Japanese, Mayan, and more.
+I think we ate our way through nearly two dozen restaurants and cafes in one month, and we didn’t make a dent!

 - Samsara – vegan/vegetarian health food